jawah/urllib3.future/README.md

 The matter is taken with utmost seriousness and everyone can inspect this package at will.

-We regularly test this fork against the most used packages (that depend on urllib3).
+We regularly test this fork against the most used packages (that depend on urllib3, especially those who plunged deep into urllib3 internals).

 Finally, rare is someone "fully aware" of their transitive dependencies.
 And "urllib3" is forced into your environments regardless of your preferences.